Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

 ### Configure the requirement for dispatch

 The *Dispatch required* attribute is an important attribute regarding the Shopify connection.
-This attribute ensures that taxes are applied to the products.
+This attribute ensures that the product requires shipment.
 By default, the corresponding attribute mapping is already configured as described below, if the *PIM* module as well as the *PIM-Channels connection* plugin have been installed at the time of connection.
 Nevertheless, you should check the correct mapping to prevent any problems during the upload process.

 #### Prerequisites